kqsy/GiveMeBadge2/README.md

 Installation
 ============
-`pip install` the modules you may not have installed start `GiveMeBadge2.py/exe`
+`pip install` the modules you may not have installed. start `GiveMeBadge2.py/exe`

 PROBLEMS